The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 Exactly how Mifsud and Papadopoulos met also is not publicly known, though Papadopoulos is cooperating with the Mueller probe.
 Mifsud allegedly showed little interest in Papadopoulos until he learned that Papadopoulos had been named to Trump’s campaign.

 Mifsud’s professional ventures before the Papadopoulos guilty plea are also in dispute.
-Papadopoulos’s fiancee, Simona Mangiante, who Mifsud hired in 2016 to work at the grand-sounding London Centre of International Law Practice, another UK-based organization where the Maltese academic held a senior position, told BuzzFeed News that she never understood what the organization did.
+Papadopoulos’s fiancé, Simona Mangiante, whom Mifsud hired in 2016 to work at the grand-sounding London Centre of International Law Practice, another UK-based organization where the Maltese academic held a senior position, told BuzzFeed News that she never understood what the organization did.

 “I never understood if it was a facade for something else,” she said when reached by phone in January.
 “It wasn’t a serious thing.
-For starters, I never understood what I was doing there, and they never paid me for three months, so I just said ‘ok, enough.’”
+For starters, I never understood what I was doing there, and they never paid me for three months, so I just said ‘OK, enough.’”

 The center did not respond to a request for comment.